oluwasemilorebadejo/backdr4p/README.md

 ### `addUser`

-This mutation verifies the user's bank account details by validating the `account_number` and `account_name` provided by the user against the Paystack API.
+This mutation verifies the user's bank account details by validating the `user_account_number` and `user_account_name` provided by the user against the Paystack API.
 If the names match, the user is marked as verified in the database and this result is returned to the front end.
-If the names do not match, the API computes the Levenshtein distance between the user inputted `account_name` and the `account_name` provided by the Paystack API.
+If the names do not match, the API computes the Levenshtein distance between the user inputted `user_account_name` and the `user_account_name` provided by the Paystack API.
 If the Levenshtein distance is less than or equal to 2, the user is still verified and this result is returned to the front end.
 The mutation accepts the following arguments:

-- `user_account_number` (required): The user's bank account number
+- `user_account_number` (required): The user's bank account number and it must be unique.
 - `user_bank_code` (required): The user's bank code
 - `user_account_name` : The user's name as registered with their bank